-If you’re planning to mingle with the locals—and if you’re planning to visit one of Bali’s temples, this is definitely going to happen—follow the dos and don’ts in this article to make sure you promote smooth interpersonal relationships wherever you go in Bali.
+If you’re planning to mingle with the locals—and if you’re planning to visit one of Bali’s temples, this is going to happen—follow the dos and don’ts in this article to make sure you promote smooth interpersonal relationships wherever you go in Bali.

 Best Bali Etiquette Tip: Dress modestly before entering a temple in Bali.
 Temple guests are expected to wear shirts that cover shoulders and part of the upper arms.
 The waist and legs should be covered by a temple scarf (known as a selendang) and a sarong (known locally as kain kamben) respectively.

 Despite (or perhaps because) of the mass of tourists visiting Bali at all times of the year, staying safe in Bali is less easy than it should be.
 Balinese roads are chaotic, snatch-theft and hotel breaking-and-entering are known to occur.
 Also, the beaches’ undercurrent can sweep you away in an instant.